pathminder/pathminder.github.io/_classes/warder-dervish-defender.md

 ---

 Protective and disciplined warriors, warders are fighting men and women who use their knowledge of warfare, tactics, and strategy combined with superior combat training to accomplish their goals in defending others.
 Their intellect guides them through battle, and their skill at arms achieves their success.

+Not all warders find solace in a thick coat of steel on their body and a stout shield in hand.
+Some warders eschew this for the more mobile fighting styles enjoyed by those who practice the Thrashing Dragon discipline.

 **Adventures:** Warders adventure to further their employer's missions, to serve on battlefields as protectors and champions, or to protect those that they care about.
 Some warders adventure to forge kingdoms of their own, battle tyranny, fight others of their kind for honor, or to live simply and by their own code.